Emergent algebras: Abstract

 \section{Abstract}

+Inspired from research subjects in sub-riemannian geometry and metric geometry, we propose uniform idempotent right quasigroups and emergent algebras as an alternative to differentiable algebras.

-We propose a generalization of differentiable algebras, where the underlying differential structure is replaced by a uniform idempotent right quasigroup (irq).
-Algebraically, irqs are related with racks and quandles, which appear in knot theory (the axioms of a irq correspond to the first two Reidemeister moves).
+Idempotent right quasigroups (irqs) are related with racks and quandles, which appear in knot theory (the axioms of a irq correspond to the first two Reidemeister moves).
+To any uniform idempotent right quasigroup can be associated an approximate differential calculus, with Pansu differential calculus in sub-riemannian geometry as an example.

-An emergent algebra is a algebra $\mathcal{A}$ over the uniform irq $X$ such that all operations and algebraic relations from $\mathcal{A}$ can be constructed or deduced from combinations of operations in the uniform irq, possibly by taking limits which are uniform with respect to a set of parameters.
-In this approach, the usual compatibility condition between algebraic information $\mathcal{A}$ and differential information $\mathcal{D}$, expressed as the differentiability of operations from $\mathcal{A}$ with respect to $\mathcal{D}$, is replaced by the "emergence" of algebraic operations and relations from the minimal structure of a uniform irq.
+An emergent algebra $\mathcal{A}$ over a uniform idempotent right quasigroup $X$ is a collection of operations such that each operation emerges from $X$, meaning that it can be realized as a combination of the operations of the uniform irq $X$, possibly by taking limits which are uniform with respect to a set of parameters.

-Two applications are considered: we prove a bijection between contractible groups and distributive uniform irqs (uniform quandles) and that symmetric spaces in the sense of Loos may be seen as uniform quasigroups with a distributivity property.
+Two applications are considered: we prove a bijection between contractible groups and distributive uniform irqs (uniform quandles) and that some symmetric spaces in the sense of Loos may be seen as uniform quasigroups with a distributivity property.

 {\bf Keywords:} differential structure; idempotent right quasigroups; contractible groups; Carnot groups; symmetric spaces

 {\bf MSC 2000:} 20N05; 20F19; 58H15